 Last-minute stays have always been popular among spontaneous travellers and cost-conscious guests looking for exclusive deals.

-The trend is clear – but how can property managers ride the wave and increase their occupancy with last-minute bookings?
+The last-minute travel trend is evident, but how can property managers take advantage of this trend and increase their occupancy with last-minute bookings?

-Let’s explore the most effective marketing tactics that you can use to attract last-minute bookings, monetise expiring inventory and make up for cancellations.
+This blog will explore the most effective vacation rental marketing tactics that you can use to attract last-minute bookings, monetise expiring inventory, and make up for cancellations.

-We’ll give you tips on how to set last-minute discounts and get you acquainted with the best last-minute channels to get listed on.
+We give you tips on how to set last-minute discounts on large OTAs as well as introducing you to some of the best last-minute channels to get listed on.

 Setting a reasonable last-minute discount can have many positive effects.
 First of all, any booking is better than no booking, and some revenue is better than zero revenue – especially during times of low demand.